CaoRuiming/bpr-wordpress/wp-content/plugins/powerpress/readme.txt

 = Fan of PowerPress and want to show your support? = If you are a fan of PowerPress, we would greatly appreciate it if you could take a moment and [leave us a review on WordPress.org](https://wordpress.org/support/plugin/powerpress/reviews/?rate=5#new-post).
 Your support is greatly appreciated!

+= 8.3.7 =
+* Released 08/31/2020
+* Fixed a bug that was displaying subscribe links that had not been set
+* Fixed a couple bugs that were throwing PHP errors

+= 8.3.6 =
+* Released 08/24/2020
+* Fixed a bug in the player settings tab that was messing with episode artwork setting
+* Re-added 'Disable Blubrry Stats in Dasboard' option, into Advanced Settings
+* Fixed a jQuery bug

+= 8.3.5 =
+* Released 08/11/2020
+* Small bugfix
+* Tested with WordPress 5.5 beta

 = 8.3.4 =
 * Released 07/01/2020